FrancoisCarouge/Tree/README.md

 - when one of the many algorithms, parsers do better, or
 - when one of the [100+](https://en.wikipedia.org/wiki/Category:Trees_(data_structures)) other trees do better: binary, ternary, m-ary, k-ary, red-black, k-d, B, B+ trees!

-## Design Tradeoffs

-The selected design tradeoffs are:
-- the Standard Template Library (STL) principles, and by extension, their tradeoffs, and
-- the C++ Core Guidelines, and
-- the C++20 support, and
-- precise, detailed, and intelligible documentation for the wider audience.

 ## File include/fcarouge/tree.hpp

 ### Includes